Back to Alaska

 apprentice

-An apprentice enrolled in a registered apprenticeship program under federal law.
+A worker enrolled in a registered training program under federal law (29 U.S.C.
+50).

 veteran

-An individual who served in the U.S. armed forces or Alaska National Guard and was honorably discharged.
+Someone who served in the U.S. armed forces, Alaska National Guard units, or other specified military groups and left service with a discharge that was not dishonorable.

 Limits and Unknowns

-• The act does not apply if it would cause the state to lose federal funding.
+• These rules do not apply if following them would cause the state to lose federal funding.

 Bill History